gdepeute/dae.notes/estaff.notes.md

   - $230k AllScripts receivable by 2/6.
   - $70k receivables coming in between 15th an 21st.
   - Asking EStaff to delay payroll by one week so we can get commitment, unclear how 1 week commitment can be made as the $ to cover it isn't there
+  - Complete the PDC license AFTER the ABC is complete

   - Friday meeting with Ray - took him thru the investor deck
   - Discussed the ABC process, claims he was knodding/smiling - perhaps this is simply getting Dana out of our hair